-The Scientific and Natural Area Program encourages research to advance the knowledge of all aspects of natural systems.
-A wealth of data has been collected from a wide variety of research conducted on Natural Areas.
-New proposals are welcomed.
+The Scientific and Natural Area Program encourages research that advances the knowledge of natural systems.
+A wealth of data has been collected from research conducted on Scientific and Natural Areas.
+Permits to conduct research are required and new proposals are welcomed.

 The program gives priority to research that monitors the effects of management practices on Natural Areas without causing harm to existing species and habitats.
 All research proposals receive careful consideration.